-We like a combination of all three but advise you to see which methods works best for you as everyone is different.
+We like a combination of all three but advise you to see which method works best for you as everyone is different.
 One thing is for sure, whatever you do, don’t over-eat!
 Your body is under enough stress already so will struggle to cope with having to digest bucket loads of food.

-Everyone gets sore and irritated after being cramped up in the one spot for too long.
+Everyone gets sore and irritated after being cramped up in one spot for too long.
 Take breaks regularly, get out of your seat and move about the cabin.
-Stretch your arms, legs and back.
+Stretch your arms, legs, and back.
 A few toe touches will help to get the blood flowing again.
 Remember this – the better you feel getting off the flight = the less stress you are putting your body through.

 One way to revitalize yourself after a long flight is to freshen up just before you are due to land.
 Go to the bathroom and brush your teeth, wash and moisturize your face and spray on some deodorant.
 While this is not going to help your body clock, you will feel 100% better on arrival.

 One of the best things to do is to expose yourself to natural light early and often in order to reset your circadian rhythms.
-Your system responds to all-natural sunlight so the more time you spend outdoors basking from the sun the easier it will to acclimatize to your new time zone.
+Your system responds to all-natural sunlight so the more time you spend outdoors basking from the sun the easier it will acclimatize to your new time zone.

 Try to not go to bed until your usual routine bedtime.
 Avoid the temptation to take a nap even though your body is screaming for sleep as they’re extremely difficult to wake up from and will further delay your body from adjusting to your new time zone.
 Taking this one step further – don’t even lie down!
-Though you may think you can simply rest for a few minutes you will more than likely find yourself waking a couple of hours later not realizing that you had nodded off.
+Though you may think you can rest for a few minutes you will more than likely find yourself waking a couple of hours later not realizing that you had nodded off.

 Stay away from strenuous exercise but take a walk around town and get some fresh air.
 This will help keep your thoughts engaged along with your entire body moving to get your blood circulating.
-Adrenaline is great at keeping you awake in the moment and helping you crash later in the day when you are truly exhausted.
+Adrenaline is great at keeping you awake at the moment and helping you crash later in the day when you are truly exhausted.